subh007/atrium-docs-temp/ONOS-Fabric-16A/Configuring-ONOS-Fabric-16A.md

 #### Create the network-cfg.json file

 This is in the ~/Applications/config/ directory of the distribution VM.
+There are 3 sample network configuration files that have been provided for the fabric
+* network-cfg.json.fabric.hw
+* network-cfg.json.fabric.mn
+* network-cfg.json.fabric.nolearn.mn

+To configure ONOS, simply copy one of these samples to the network-cfg.json file

+    admin@atrium16A:~$ cd Applications/config
+    admin@atrium16A:~/Applications/config$ cp network-cfg.json.fabric.mn network-cfg.json

+To test with hardware switches use the "fabric.hw" config file.
+To test with mininet switches use the "fabric.nolearn.mn" config file.
+Finally, the software switches support learning, so we can also use the "fabric.mn" config file with them.

+Of course when using the "fabric.hw" config file, you will need to change the config to match your setup for switches and end hosts.
+See the [User Guide](https://github.com/onfsdn/atrium-docs/wiki/User-Guide-ONOS-Based-Fabric-16A) to understand how to change the config.